Kaisaan/lostkefin/README.md

 - See my [notes file](https://github.com/Kaisaan/lostkefin/blob/main/notes.txt) for more terribly organized notes

 # Extracting the DATA.BIN Files
-`extract.py` extracts all the files and folders from DATA.BIN into the `DATA` folder (but does not extract the files into their correct folders yet) and all files from DATA0.bin into the `DATA0` folder, a `logfile.txt` is also created
+`scripts/misc/pack.py` extracts all the files and folders from DATA.BIN into the `DATA` folder, a log file named `DATA.txt` is also created. `scripts/misc/unpack.py` is used to repack the files into DATA.BIN and updates the metadata in `SLPM_663.60`
+Please note that running the ISO extracting/patching scripts automatically run them

 # To do
 - Update the extraction script to extract `DATA0.BIN` folders, files `DATA1.BIN`, and possibly text from `SLPM_663.60`
-- Continue translating and inserting English script
+- Continue translating and editing English script
 - Edit and reinsert graphics
 - Translate manual